vanhoangkha/Networking-fundamentals/Day38_NTP.md

 - Manually configuring the time on DEVICES is NOT Scalable
 - The manually configured clocks will “drift”, resulting in inaccurate time
-- NTP (Mạng Time Giao thức) allows AUTOMATIC synchronization of TIME over a Mạng
+- NTP (Network Time Giao thức) allows AUTOMATIC synchronization of TIME over a Network
 - NTP CLIENTS request the TIME from NTP SERVERS
 - A DEVICE can be an NTP SERVER and an NTP CLIENT at the same time
 - NTP allows accuracy of TIME with ~1 millisecond if the NTP SERVER is in the same LAN - OR within ~50 milliseconds if connecting to the NTP SERVER over a WAN / the Internet
 - Some NTP SERVERS are ‘better’ than others.
 The ‘distance’ of an NTP SERVER from the original **reference clock** is called **stratum**

 <aside>
-💡 NTP uses UDP Cổng 123 to communicate
+💡 NTP uses UDP Port 123 to communicate

 </aside>